Jasmineggril/CERES-AI/replit.md

-# FlorestaI - Environmental Monitoring System
+# FlorestAI - Environmental Monitoring System

 ## Overview

-FlorestaI is a full-stack environmental monitoring application designed for the Brazilian Cerrado biome.
+FlorestAI is a full-stack environmental monitoring application designed for the Brazilian Cerrado biome.
 It provides real-time sensor data tracking, weather monitoring, and fire alert management for forest conservation efforts.
 The application features a React frontend with a nature-inspired UI theme and an Express backend with PostgreSQL database storage.

 ## User Preferences